The Illustrated London News 1908-10

 The first essay of Volume 28 contains one of those famous Chesterton lines that bears repeating: “We men and women are all in the same boat, upon a stormy sea.
 We owe to each other a terrible and tragic loyalty.”

 This sets the tone for everything that follows.
 Chesterton is writing in the opening decade of the 20th century, when most people were looking ahead with great optimism.
-Communication and transportation was experiencing great breakthroughs.
+Communication and transportation were experiencing great breakthroughs.
 New scientific disciplines were being developed.
 The great educational institutions were flourishing.
 New technology would provide clear sailing.
 But Chesterton sees rough seas ahead.
 As early as 1909, he sees a war coming with Germany.
 He is distressed that in Europe, where all countries share a fundamental heritage and should share the same basic philosophy, there is already a war of ideas, which pose a threat to Christian civilization.

 He distrusts the new-fangled academic disciplines: “It is certainly a just and humane act to rescue any human beings from having sociology taught to them.”
 He worries that “Ethics” is replacing “Morals,” in an attempt to treat human conduct scientifically and not theologically.
 And “Ethics” is already turning into “ethology,” which Chesterton regards as part of “a curiously bloodless and polysyllabic style now adopted for the discussion of the most direct and intimate matters.”